ibm-cloud-docs/discovery-data/train.md

 Natural language query results will return a `confidence` score.
 For more information, see [Confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence).

 Adding a custom stopwords list can also improve the relevance of results for natural language queries.
-For more information, see [Defining stopwords](/docs/discovery-data?topic=discovery-data-search-settings#stopwords).
+For more information, see [Identifying words to ignore](/docs/discovery-data?topic=discovery-data-stopwords).
 {: tip}

 If you would prefer to use the {{site.data.keyword.discoveryshort}} API to train {{site.data.keyword.discoveryshort}}, see the [API reference](https://{DomainName}/apidocs/discovery-data#listtrainingqueries){: external}.